MultiSafepay/docs/content/api/orders/manual-capture-full.md

 ----------------
 `reason` | string | optional

-The capture reason for the order.
+The reason for capturing the order.

 ----------------
 `description` | string | optional